DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 We will exploring the exampled called **"Which variant of which gene predicts a positive prognosis in colorectal cancer"** in more detail below.

 The first element we encouter in this example, is the so-called _result clause_, which identifies what information to return from the query.
-This element starts with the word SELECT, and then two words with a questionmark in front of them:
+This element starts with the word SELECT, and is then followed by two words with a questionmark in front of them:

 ```sparql
 SELECT ?geneLabel ?variantLabel